Grading & Class Rank

 The following grade point scale is utilized for certain courses in the DMD curriculum:

 Biomedical Science courses are graded using this plus or minus grade system; all other pre-clinical and clinical courses in the DMD curriculum use letter grade system only, with no plus or minus.
-The D grade is not acceptable and not available in any clinical courses in the DMD curriculum.
+Additionally, the D grade is not acceptable and not available in any clinical courses in the DMD curriculum.

 I (Incomplete) and X Grades

 The “I” grade represents insufficient information to permit proper evaluation of the student’s performance.
-The “X” grade means that the course work has not been completed due to the nature of the course (availability of patients, etc.) A student cannot graduate with an I or an X grade.
+The “X” grade means that the course work has not been completed due to the nature of the course (clinical therapy parameters, etc.) A student cannot graduate with an I or an X grade.
 The following shall determine the disposition of and I or X grade:

 - An unresolved “I” grade automatically shall be changed to an “F” grade if the incomplete is not made up prior to the end of the next semester.